 Division of Labor in Society

-Elementary Forms of Religious Life
+Elementary Forms of Religious Life (another summary of The Elementary Forms of the Religious Life)

 Types of Suicide according to Emile Durkheim